09 Oct Trump’s Concession Speech

 I recently viewed a video lampooning Donald Trump.
 The video was captioned “Donald Trump’s Concession Speech.”
-The video was a scene from The Wolf of Wall Street movie wherein Leonardo DiCaprio, the CEO of a brokerage firm, defiantly declares to his white salespeople and traders “I’m not leaving” after he was charged with securities fraud.
+The video shows a scene from The Wolf of Wall Street movie wherein Leonardo DiCaprio, the CEO of a brokerage firm, defiantly declares to his white salespeople and traders “I’m not leaving” after he was charged with securities fraud.
 The firm soon collapsed as did Trump’s administration.

 Perhaps cute to those who view Trump as a defiant crook heading a misogynist racist male cabal.
 But the video clip is also telling of the age-old conflict between educated priests and rough and tumble merchants.

 Brokerage firms have two arms, sales/trading and research.
 Sales/trading is what the business is about; the rough and tumble of buying and selling stocks to make money.
 Research supports sales/trading with investment ideas.
 Research analysts analyze companies’ past performance and prospects, write reports and recommend stocks to buy and sell.
-Research analysts are highly educated, articulate, well-reasoned and cogent in their analyses.
+Research analysts, like highly-educated priests, are articulate, well-reasoned and cogent in their analyses.
 However, while never in doubt about their recommendations, they are often wrong.
-Moreover, there is a friction between traders/salespeople and analysts.
+Due to having different perspectives, there is a natural friction between traders/salespeople and analysts.
 Simply, analysts think traders/salespeople are lowbrows and traders/salespeople feel analysts “don’t get it;” that is, analysts don’t know how to make money in the markets.

 However, traders/salespeople and analysts realize that each plays a necessary role in a firm’s success.
 The open question is who is to lead the firm.
-Analysts think that as they are the more educated and intelligent, they should lead a firm and have traders/salespeople work for them; a hierarchy based on perceived intelligence.
+Analysts think that as they are the more educated, articulate and intelligent, they should lead a firm and have traders/salespeople work for them; a hierarchy based on perceived intelligence.
 Traders/salespeople view themselves as working for the customers which are the essence of the business.
-As to who should be in charge, traders/salespeople believe in the Golden Rule: those who make the gold rule.
+They believe who runs the firm should be based on the Golden Rule: those who make the gold rule.

-Ultimately, the analysts would throw Trump and other bad boys in prison or otherwise limit their laissez-faire approach to life.
-But then how will the analysts afford to buy milk and who will make the milk?
+Ultimately, the progressives would throw Trump and other bad boys in prison or otherwise limit their laissez-faire approach to life.
+But then how will the progressives afford to buy milk and who will make the milk?

-Returning to the video, it’s actually very funny.
+Returning to the video, it’s actually very funny; though not as intended.
 It answers a question long befuddling the geniuses leading the Democratic Party: “Why do the people, the working class, who stand to most benefit economically from Democratic Party programs don’t vote for us?”
-Simply, the working class (presumably the majority of the government’s customers) might not know much but they know when the Party leaders are laughing at them, thinking they are stupid, and they don’t like it.
+Simply, the working class (presumably the majority of the government’s customers) might not know much but they know when Party leaders are laughing at them, thinking they are stupid, and they don’t like it.